The party responsible for processing your data is

 A cookie is a small data file that is stored on your device and contains data such as your personal site settings and log-in information.
 This data file is generated and transmitted to you by the web server to which you have connected using your web browser.
-Comparable technologies are especially Wb Storage (Local / Session Storage), Fingerprints, tags or Pixels.
-Most browser are accepting Tools on default thus can be set to not accepting tools.
-If your browser does not accept Tools, not all functions of our website might work for you.
+Comparable technologies are especially web storage (local / session storage), Fingerprints, tags or pixels.
+Most browser are accepting tools on default thus can be set to not accepting tools.
+If your browser does not accept tools, not all functions of our website might work for you.

 2.4.1.
 Legal base

 Cookies necessary for the functioning of this website are based on our legitimate interest as in Art.
 6(1) lit. f GDPR to offer you a comfortable and individual use of our website.
 If in certain cases a tool is necessary for the performance of a contract, the legal base for the processing ist Art.
 6(1) lit. b GDPR.

 All other tools, especially tools for marketing purposes will be used based on your previous informed consent according to Art.
 6(1) lit. a GDPR and § 15(3) TMG.

 To obtain and manage your consent, we use the tool “OneTrust” by OneTrust Technology Ltd, 82 St John St, Farringdon, London EC1M 4JN, United Kingdom.
 OneTrust creates the cookie-banner to inform you about the data processing on our website and gives you the opportunity to agree or disagree to certain data processing by optional tools.
 The cookie-banner will appear on your first visit to our website and if you choose to change your settings.
 The cookie-banner will also appear on your future visits on our website, if you have deactivated the storage of the OneTrust-Cookie was deleted.